llm-port/.github/profile/README.md

 **llm.port** is a self-hosted **all-in-one LLM platform** that combines:

 - an OpenAI-compatible gateway for app traffic
+- a built-in chat console with sessions, memory, and file attachments
 - control-plane operations for model servers and runtime infrastructure
 - an internal RAG subsystem for ingestion, indexing, and governed retrieval
 - PII detection and redaction integrated into the gateway pipeline
+- notification delivery for system alerts and user workflows

 It **routes, secures, and observes** traffic across **local LLM runtimes** _and_ **remote providers**, while giving teams a single place to manage LLM services end-to-end.